+Two weeks ago, I was a smug holiday return.
+You know the type.
+White clothes to show off even brown tan.
+New accessories acquired from tribal villages in far flung places.
+Delirious, inexplicable happiness etched on ageing face.I am happy to report that seven days of hayfever, two client deadlines and one narrow escape from missing cleaner incident later it has been well and truly been knocked out of me.
+This is where I start ranting about the injustice of the London Underground.
+Or - God forbid - start sharing my 4000 holiday photos.
+I'll just stick to sharing a recipe from my travels with you instead.
+The dish is Khao Swe (pronounced Sway) - a Burmese soup noodle dish topped.
+I grew up on this in Kolkata, where owing to trade links to Burma, every family had its own recipe that was the subject of much competition and pride among the aunties.
 Up in Chiang Mai, I tried the Thai version.
 Traditionally cooked with chicken, Khao Suey is a coconut curry topped with a selection of fresh herbs and spices.
 All added in the quantities you want from little bowls on the table.This dish makes great party food.
 Mainly, because you would have to be nuts to chop all the garnish ingredients for the two of you.I cooked it for Aunt Madge and her boyfriend.
 They ate loads.
 Spilt it down their sweaters.
 And looked deliriously, inexplicably happy.Something to beat the holiday blues too perhaps?

 Kit little bowls with the garnish and place in the centre of the table.
 Now take each piece of chicken out of the pan and, using two forks, shred it quickly.
 If the chicken is cooked, the chicken will simply fall off the bone.
 Get rid of the bone and return the chicken into the soup.
-Don’t substitute the thighs with boring chicken breasts, for full stock impact!Then pour in the coconut milk and leave to simmer, while you cook the noodles according to pack instructions.When the noodles are done, put the soup pan and the noodles on the table so guests can help themselves.
-Sprinkle liberally with the garnish ingredients.
-Serve with plenty of napkins, coz it will get messy.
+At this point, stir through the tamarind paste.
+Don’t substitute the thighs with boring chicken breasts, to make sure you get full stock impact!
+I’ve made this with Turkey gravy and leftover shredded roast turkey too and it works out really well.